henry7720/Henry-Codes-Portfolio/assets/henry-trowbridge-resume.md

 **Undergraduate Research Assistant (Industrial Cybersecurity)**
 The Ohio State University's Center for Design and Manufacturing Excellence, Columbus, OH: May 2025 - Present

-- Assisted on research projects with real-world applications
+- Assisted research projects with real-world development and team-building
 - Employed Agile development sprints and professional Excel and presentation editing work
 - Helped Ohio small businesses by working on cybersecurity education projects